itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-actuator.rst

 Introduction
 ************
 This tutorial gives a short introduction to the use of actuators, which are adressed by :py:class:`~itom.actuator`.
-Other IO Harware not matching the command sets of actuators may be found in :py:class:`~itom.dataIO:RawIO`, :py:class:`~itom.dataIO:Grabber` or :py:class:`~itom.dataIO:ADDA`.

 Similar tutorials are available for :ref:`grabber <getStartGrabber>` and :ref:`A/D converters <getStartADDA>`.